bhittaywad/Linux/README.md

 Example:

-### cat filename.txt
+    cat filename.txt
-This is line 1
+    This is line

-This is line 2
+    This is line

-This is line 3
+    This is line

 ## nl Command

 .
 The nl (number lines) command is similar to cat but adds line numbers to the output by default.

 Example:
      ### nl filename.txt

-     1  This is line 1
+     1 This is line

-     2  This is line 2
+     2 This is line

-     3  This is line 3
+     3 This is line

 ## Key difference